gmac/sass-thematic/README.md

 - `includePaths`: optional.
 An array of locations to include in file import lookups.
 - `cwd`: optional.
 A current working directory to resolve relative paths from.
 - `output`: required.
 An object (or array of objects) detailing each theme resource to generate.
 Each resource may be configured to output a CSS file and a template file.
-- `output.includeFiles`: required.
+- `output[].includeFiles`: required.
 An _ordered_ array of Sass files to include in this theme output.
-- `output.template`: parameters detailing the render of this output's template.
+- `output[].template`: parameters detailing the render of this output's template.
 This template file will be published to your standard Webpack output location.
 Include a `writePath` option to also write the file to a custom output location (useful for writing templates into an app directory).
-- `output.css`: parameters detailing the render of this output's CSS stylesheet.
+- `output[].css`: parameters detailing the render of this output's CSS stylesheet.
 This css asset will be published to your standard Webpack output location.
 Include a `writePath` option to also write the file to a custom output location.

 ## Gulp Pipe